thephpleague/csv/reading.md

 - If the number of values in a CSV row is lesser than the number of named keys, the method will add `null` values to compensate for the missing values.
 - If the number of values in a CSV row is greater that the number of named keys the exceeding values will be drop from the result set.
+- If an offset is used, it's content will be skipped in the result set.
 - If no argument is provided, the first row from the CSV data will be used
-- If an offset is used, it's content will be skipped in the result set.

 The method takes an second optional parameter, a callable, to apply to each row of the results before returning.
 This callable expected:

-- the CSV current row combined with the submitted indexes **(new to version 8.0.0)**
+- the CSV current row combined with the submitted indexes **(new in version 8.0.0)**
 - the CSV current row offset
 - the current iterator